 NATIONAL GERMAN-AMERICAN DAY

-National German-American Day was originally celebrated in the nineteenth century.
+National German-American Day was initially celebrated in the nineteenth century.
 However, it fell out of favor during World War I.

-Then in the 1980s things began to change.
+Then in the 1980s, things began to change.
 As is tradition, President Ronald Reagan made his world tour in 1982, which included West Germany.
-In the midst of a cold war and a divided Germany, the newly elected U.S. President opened his speech to the people of Bonn by relating the history of the 13 German families who founded a colony on American soil.
-He spoke of contributions, advancement, science and art and the honor to celebrate the German heritage that more than 7 million Americans claim.
+Amid a cold war and a divided Germany, the newly elected U.S. President spoke to the people of Bonn.
+He opened his speech by relating the history of the 13 German families who founded a colony on American soil.
+He spoke of contributions, advancement, science, and art and the honor to celebrate the German heritage that more than 7 million Americans claim.

-To honor the 300th anniversary of German-American immigration and culture into the United States, in 1983 President Ronald Reagan proclaimed October 6 as German-American Day.
+To honor the 300th anniversary of German-American immigration and culture into the United States, in 1983, President Ronald Reagan proclaimed October 6th as German-American Day.
 It was on August 6, 1987, that Congress approved S.I.
 Resolution 108, designating October 6, 1987, as German-American Day, and it became Public Law 100-104 when President Reagan signed it on August 18.
-Proclamation #5719 was issued on October 2, 1987, at this time the President called on Americans to observe the day with appropriate ceremonies and activities.
+He issued Proclamation #5719 on October 2, 1987, and at this time, the President called on Americans to observe the day with appropriate ceremonies and activities.
 It has been commemorated each year since with Presidential Proclamations.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!